hirrolot/metalang99/docs/index.rst

 A metafunction passed to a higher-order stateful counterpart must accept its current state as a first argument and evaluate to `<new-state>, <result>`. `<new-state>` will be provided to a subsequent invocation of that metafunction.

-`<result>` can comprise of multiple commas, however, if you want your state to contain at least one comma, you must parenthesise it.
+`<result>` can comprise of multiple commas, however, if you want your state to contain at least one comma, you must parenthesize it.

 For example, consider this usage of `M_listMapStateful`: